willow788/Regret-oh-meter/README.md

 * Optional **voice mode** for sarcastic readings

 ---

-Sure, here’s a playful little section you can drop into your README:

----

 **Note:** I handled all the **ML/AI magic** behind the Regret-o-Meter, while the frontend, styling, and dashboard were whipped up by AI.
 This is just a **fun project on a chilly December afternoon**—not professional, just me playing around with chaos and code.

----

-You can stick this under the **Introduction** or right before **License**.

 ## License

 MIT License – because chaos should be free.